-This Help Center article explains how to choose a visualization type that will be most easily understood by users, based on the kind of information being displayed.
+This article explains how to choose a visualization type that will be most easily understood by users, based on the kind of information displayed.

-Visualizations are the quickest way of communicating insights found in the data.
+Visualizations are an effective way of communicating insights found in data.
 Choosing the right visualization is a vital component of effectively sharing information across an organization.
-A few overarching things to consider:
+Here are a few overarching things to consider:

-- Think about how other viewers of a visualization will interpret and take action on what they see.
+- Think about how end users viewing a visualization will interpret and take action on what they see.
 Be sure to focus on actionable metrics over vanity metrics.

 - Label axes and measures clearly.

-- Use consistent colors (use a built-in color palette or implement a custom color palette to help with this).
+- Use consistent colors (use a built-in color palette or implement a custom color palette to implement consistent coloration).

-Below are some common chart types, along with a few best practices, to consider for each category.
-For a complete list of visualization options, please check out our Documentation.
+Below are some common visualization types, along with a few best practices to consider for each category.
+For a complete list of visualization options, please check out Looker's Visualization Types documentation.

 Column and Bar Charts

-Column and bar charts are great for comparing two or more concrete categorical values.
-The human brain can quickly compare lengths and then grasp the relationship between the categories presented.
-Column and bar charts differ mainly in orientation.
-Bar charts are oriented horizontally, while column charts are oriented vertically.
+Column charts and bar charts are effective for comparing two or more concrete categorical values.
+Column and bar charts enable end users to quickly compare lengths and then grasp the relationship between the categories presented.
+Column and bar charts differ mainly in orientation: bar charts are oriented horizontally, while column charts are oriented vertically.